mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 - `GOPATH`\
-  Set this to the current workspace directory which is where source files are located.
+  Set this to the current workspace directory where source files are located.
   Change this when switching workspaces.
   When not set, `$HOME/go` is used.
 - `GOBIN`\